Fizzez/Fizzez/README.md

 Electronic Science and Technology of China](https://en.wikipedia.org/wiki/University_of_Electronic_Science_and_Technology_of_China), where he studied computer science, earning several merit base scholarships and got to know machine learning.
+His graduate essay titled "Data Mining Based Wireless Network KPI Forecasting".

 He is a lover of travel, drive, and stamp collection.
 He is good at cooking.
 Mapo tofu is his specialty dish :-).

 The other Github account of him: https://github.com/yudong-wang

 More details could be found at Wantedly: https://www.wantedly.com/users/144583541